 Grow your own food

 If you have access to a garden or an allotment, consider growing some of your own fruit and vegetables to keep your food costs down.
 One of our enterprising Community members says she approached a local landowner who owns a paddock next to her house and agreed with him that in return for her mowing the plot and keeping it tidy, she could grow vegetables, and put a greenhouse and shed on it.
 The paddock now has three apple and three pear trees from which our member has preserved jars and jars of different jams and pickles.
 She’ll also be picking some rosehips to make rosehip syrup which has massive amounts of vitamin C and so is very useful for winter.
+Another of our members suggests that if you live in the countryside, rather than buying potatoes and carrots at the supermarket go to a local farm where you can often buy a huge sack of veg for a few pounds.

 Cut transport costs